 How to elegantly judge whether a numeric variable is zero in AnQi CMS template?

-As an experienced website operations expert, I know how important it is to flexibly use the conditional judgment function of templates in daily content management.Especially when dealing with dynamic data, such as product inventory, article views, or prices, which are numerical variables, we often need to determine whether they are 'zero' or '0.0', in order to display different content or execute different logic.AnQiCMS (AnQiCMS) provides us with a concise and powerful conditional judgment ability thanks to its efficient architecture based on the Go language and Django-like template syntax.
+As an experienced website operations expert, I know how important it is to flexibly use the conditional judgment function of templates in daily content management.Especially when dealing with dynamic data, such as product inventory, article views, or price variables of this kind, we often need to determine whether they are "zero" or "0.0", in order to display different content or perform different logic.AnQiCMS (AnQiCMS) leverages its efficient architecture based on the Go language and Django-like template syntax to provide us with concise and powerful conditional judgment capabilities.

-Today, let's delve into how to determine if a numeric variable is in AnQiCMS templates0or0.0.
+Today, let's delve into how to judge whether a numeric variable is in the AnQiCMS template0or0.0.

-AnQiCMS template adopts a syntax style similar to Django template engine, its core logic judgment depends oniftags.
+The AnQiCMS template adopts a syntax style similar to the Django template engine, its core logic judgment depends oniftags.
 Its basic structure is believed to be familiar to everyone:

 {% if 条件 %}